 In May 2016, the foundation stone was laid for one of our youngest bear sanctuaries close to the Ukrainian city of Lviv (Lemberg): BEAR SANCTUARY Domazhyr.
 The first construction phase, covering roughly 19 acres, was completed in 2017.
-BEAR SANCTUARY Domazhyr has been expanded to 37 acres and currently provides species-appropriate accommodations for 22 bears.
+Since then, BEAR SANCTUARY Domazhyr has been expanded to 37 acres and currently provides species-appropriate accommodations for 22 bears.
 A further extension is planned for 2021.
-After all the construction work is done, the sanctuary will have space for up to 30 bears, who will be rescued from conditions that are not appropriate for these animals.
+After all the construction work is done, the sanctuary will have space for up to 30 bears.

 Bear-baiting banned since 2015